Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence/1a25-thermodynamic-bridge.md

   Traces how energy-driven dissipative structures evolve into autocatalytic, autopoietic systems that set the stage for proto-semantic meaning and true agency.
 description: >
   Presents Stage II.5 of the emergence ladder, integrating England's dissipative adaptation, Kauffman's autocatalytic networks, and Maturana–Varela autopoiesis to show the thermodynamic path from passive patterns to self-maintaining agents equipped with an inside-out evaluative lens.
-tags: [thermodynamics, autopoiesis, autocatalysis, agency, proto-semantics]
+tags: [Thermodynamics, Autopoiesis, Autocatalysis, Agency, Proto-Semantics]
 altitude: low
 emoji: "⚙️"
 ---